endojs/endo/packages/ses/README.md

 ### Compartment + Lockdown

-Compartment and Lockdown combine to isolate client code in an environment with limited powers and communication channels.
+Together, Compartment and lockdown isolate client code in an environment with limited powers and communication channels.
-A compartment receives only the capabilities it is expressly given and cannot modify any of the shared intrinsics.
+A compartment has only the capabilities it is expressly given and cannot modify any of the shared intrinsics.
-To do this, every compartment gets its own globals, including such objects as the `Function` constructor.
+Every compartment gets its own globals, including such objects as the `Function` constructor.
-Yet, Compartment and Lockdown do not break `instanceof` for any of these intrinsics types!
+Yet, compartment and lockdown do not break `instanceof` for any of these intrinsics types!

 All of the evaluators in one compartment are captured by that compartment's